Connorrmcd6/OffsideFPL/lambda/how_to_create_lambda.md

     - Name your API.
     - Select `Regional` for the endpoint type.

-3. After creating the API, you can create methods that will be linked to different Lambda functions.
+3. After creating the API, you can create resources that will be linked to different url paths.
+Each path can be linked to a different lambda function.

+4. Click create resource and provide a name, the path will be auto generated after this.

-4. Click `Create method` and select `ANY` for the method type.
+5. Make sure your new resource is selected and click `Create method` and select `ANY` for the method type.
 This allows the handler function in `main.go` to handle different types of requests:
     - Enable `Lambda Proxy Integration`.
     - Select the Lambda function that you want to assign to this method.
     - Enable `Default Timeout`.

-5. Deploy the API and name the stage according to the method name.
+6. Deploy the API.

-6. Use the provided Invoke URL to activate the function.
+7. Use the provided Invoke URL to activate the function.